Bayview Village

-Bayview Village is an neighbourhood in Toronto, Ontario, Canada.
+Bayview Village is a neighbourhood in Toronto, Ontario, Canada.
 It is part of the federal Don Valley North riding and the provincial Don Valley North electoral district, and Toronto electoral Ward 17: Don Valley North.
 In 2006, it had a population of 15,370.

 The area is bordered on the north by Finch Avenue East, on the west by Bayview Avenue, on the east by Leslie Street, and on the south by Highway 401, and also including the grounds of North York General Hospital, east of Leslie in the neighbourhood's southeast corner, according to the City of Toronto's definition.
 The Bayview Village Association regards the east boundary as the Don River (east branch) and the south boundary as Sheppard Avenue East, thereby excluding land between the Don River and Leslie, Sheppard and Highway 401.

 History

 The Bayview Village neighbourhood was planned in 1954 by a group of developers led by Farlinger Development Ltd. Bayview Village was hailed as "contemporary living in the countryside, at the doorstep of the urban concentration of Metropolitan Toronto."
 The design and layout of Bayview Village is very much influenced by the East Don Valley Parklands.
 Dr E. G. Faludi, the town planner who designed Bayview Village, recognized the importance of the East Don Valley Parklands when he said: "We will fit the community into the landscape and not the landscape into the community."
 Faludi's trademark curvilinear street pattern follows the natural contours of the land.
 Nearly a quarter of the space in Bayview Village is green.
 Bayview Village's winding streets and culs-de-sac are planted with mature birch, cedar, willow, spruce, pine and maple trees.
 Some of the Bayview Village houses are situated on ravine lots that feature views of the East Don River Valley Parklands.
 Several of the street names in Bayview Village, such as Citation Drive, Palomino Cres., Ravenscroft Circle recall that the area was a racehorse training stable and grounds before being developed.
 In the Bayview Village area, there are United, Greek Orthodox, Catholic, and Anglican churches, the latter is located just outside the area's southwest boundary.

 The Bayview Village Association was established in 1956.
 It is a volunteer group of residents who work to monitor city and provincial initiatives on a wide range of topics including traffic, local development, parks, and safety.
 In addition, they produce a regular newsletter distributed to all homes covering a wide range of topical issues.
 The Bayview Village Association also hosts a number of events throughout the year including clean-up days, all-candidates meetings, community fairs, speakers series, annual perennial swaps, etc. Over 50% of Bayview Village residents are members of the Association.

 The Bayview Village Shopping Centre opened in 1963.
 It is located at the northeast corner of Sheppard Avenue and Bayview Avenue.